Extended Reality (XR)

-X-Reality (XR), also known as extended reality, is an umbrella term to describe virtual, augmented, and mixed reality technologies.
-X-Reality is changing the way we interact with the world around us and will, undoubtedly, shape the future of work.
+Extended reality (XR) is an umbrella term to describe virtual, augmented, and mixed reality technologies.
+XR is changing the way we interact with the world around us and will, undoubtedly, shape the future of work.
 In fact, companies are already using these immersive technologies to train staff, enhance collaboration, and market products and services.

 As XR becomes more widespread, many people stand to benefit from using these systems in their everyday lives.
 In the workplace, XR can be a powerful tool for employers, employees, and job seekers.
 It has the potential to support mission-critical functions, increase productivity, and remove barriers to employment.
 Yet, if XR is not developed with inclusivity and accessibility at the forefront, people with disabilities may be left behind.